raffll/My-Limits/Attributes, Skills & Potions Limit README.txt

 Once the player exceeds the limit, Fatigue, Strength, Intelligence, Luck, Alchemy, Enchant, and Armorer skills will be set to 0, leaving the player lying on the ground without the ability to do anything.
 The only way to recover is to wait until your attributes or skills go back to normal, or in the case of potions, until the 20-second cooldown ends.

-- You can't create potions, enchant or repair.
+- While active, you can't create potions, enchant or repair.
 - To recover, for most attributes and skills, you just have to get rid of the fortify effect.
 - You can wait until fortify effects run out; for most vanilla items, 1 hour should be enough.
 - Strength, Intelligence, Luck, Alchemy, Enchant, and Armorer are special cases where you have to get rid of all fortify effects or get rid of the corresponding fortify effect and wait at least one hour.
 When you have a fortify attribute or skill permanent power, only the second option is available.